Winter is cozy and warm, full of fun indoor hobbies like reading, knitting, playing music and more.

 You can do your normal house cleaning with a daily house cleaning schedule or once a week.
 But I have found that I get my best cleaning done when I commit to doing it all (or most of it) in one day.
 That’s because you are in your cleaning clothes, you have all your cleaning tools, and can get on a roll with some great music.

-If you make time for a spring cleaning day, I guarantee you will feel accomplished and your house will look great!
+If you make time for a spring cleaning day to miss commonly overlooked items that need cleaned occasionally, I guarantee you will feel accomplished and your house will look great!

 Now let’s figure out what you need and get to the spring cleaning tips that will make it super easy!